Get

 Egyptian Maus share a long history with humans, as their name would suggest, but their connection to ancient Egyptian cats has not been entirely confirmed.
 They’re known for being shy and cautious around strangers but outgoing, playful, and fearless when around people they’re comfortable with.

 Maus are rare, so you might not know much about them or the health problems they are prone to.
-They live for an average of 10 to 15 years, so on the whole, they are considered healthy and robust.
+They live for an average of 12 to 15 years, which with great care can expand to 16-18 years.
+So, on the whole, they are considered healthy and robust.
 However, they are still prone to some health conditions you should know if you’re considering getting one.

 divider 2 cats